Samizo-AITL/ai-control-safety-package/index.md

 # AI Control Safety Package

+🚧 **Currently in early-stage availability (limited engagement).**
+This package is offered on a **limited basis** while real-world engagements and feedback are being incorporated.
+Availability and scope may be adjusted without notice.

 This repository provides a **practical design package** for introducing AI / LLM-based control systems **safely and responsibly**.